What Is a Software Engineer Architect?

 Creating A Plan For Engineers To Follow

-A great architect is also a great organizer; they understand their team’s strengths and how to coordinate them.
+A great architect, who might’ve been hired through processes such as digital recruiting, is also a great organizer; they understand their team’s strengths and how to coordinate them.
 Though much of a software engineer architect’s job is in the planning phase, they should stay involved throughout the entire development process.
 While coders are working on the behavior of software, the architect’s job is protecting the integrity of its structure.

 When its behavior is prioritized over its structure, software is vulnerable to technical debt – the extra work it takes to modify software when its structure is low quality.
 In other words, technical debt is the extra code you’ll have to write tomorrow to fix the shortcut you took today.
 This can happen when coders have too little time or stray too far from the framework laid out by the architect.
 Thankfully, this can easily be mitigated when the architect stays involved for the duration of the project; if the structure is always a priority, you’re far less likely to encounter technical debt.